Fernando De Lucia: His vocal technique

 Many other famous Mediterranean tenors active in De Lucia's day, such as Francesco Tamagno, Francesco Marconi, Emilio De Marchi, Francesco Vignas (a Vidal pupil, paradoxically), Giuseppe Borgatti, Giovanni Zenatello and, of course, Enrico Caruso, did not 'tremble' like De Lucia and his ilk when they sang, but their repertoire was often in heavier roles.
 This fact is borne out by their recordings.
 (Unlike the other tenors mentioned above, De Marchi did not make commercial discs; but he can be heard singing part of the role of Cavaradossi on brief cylinder recordings made live at the Metropolitan Opera House in 1903.)

 Recording career

 Gramophone Company Recordings.
-De Lucia had a 20-year relationship (1902–1922) with the gramophone, producing discs that has acquired an almost legendary status among collectors.
+De Lucia had a 20-year relationship (1902–1922) with the gramophone, producing discs that have acquired an almost legendary status among collectors.
 He recorded, often hauntingly, the following titles for the Gramophone Company between 1902 and 1908.
 The dates are the issue dates: more than one date indicates two separate recordings.
 All are 10-inch records unless otherwise shown.
 The partners in duets are Antonio Pini-Corsi (baritone), Maria Galvany (soprano), Giuseppina Huguet (sop), Celestina Boninsegna (soprano) and Ernesto Badini (baritone).